 A lot of times, businesses choose to combine the two statements into one long mission and vision statement.
 While it's not essential for a business to create both, it can help you determine the differences between what you want your business to do and how you want to grow in the long term.

-Examples of Effective Mission and Vision Statements
+How Mission Statements and Vision Statements Work Together

 Not all businesses plaster their mission and vision statement on their website – it's more important that your employees are aware of the values and aspirations your company has internally to help motivate them.